sumbach/modern-cljs/doc/tutorial-19.md

 project.
 We're now dealing with a CLJS-based project which doesn't even contain a reference to it.
 What's is going on here?

-The fact is that all the cited pure CLJS-based `shoreleave` libs only contains CLJS source code to be used by other projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.
+The fact is that all the cited pure CLJS `shoreleave` libs only contain CLJS source code to be used by other projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.

-That said, I would still have expected to see the `lein-cljsbuild` plugin to be used for configuring and managing the CLJS unit testing code, but none of the cited `shoreleave` lib contains any unit tests.
-Considering that the `shoreleave` libs have been published when the `clojurescript.test` lib was still in the [Chas Emerick's][16] head only, this is not a surprise.
+That said, I would still have expected to see `lein-cljsbuild` to be used to configure and manage the CLJS unit testing code, but none of the cited `shoreleave` libs contains any unit tests.
+Considering that the `shoreleave` libs were published while `clojurescript.test` was still in [Chas Emerick's][16] head only, this is not a surprise.

-If we want to be really collaborative, we should keep our time and start coding some unit testing code for each `shoreleave` lib.
-This means a lot of work which, *mutatis mutandis*, should follow the numerous steps explained in the
+If we want to be really collaborative, we should take our time and start coding some unit tests for each `shoreleave` lib.
+This means a lot of work which, *mutatis mutandis*, should follow the numerous steps explained in
-[Tutorial 16 - It's better to be safe than sorry (Part 3)][17].
+[Tutorial 16 - Better Safe Than Sorry (Part 3)][17].

-If someone of you is so kind to work on it, I'll be very happy and [Paul deGrandis][18] even more than me.
-But the one which is going to be the happiest is yourself, because you'll become a CLJS unit testing master.
+If someone of you is so kind to work on it, I'll be very happy and [Paul deGrandis][18] even moreso.
+But the one who will be happiest is yourself, because you'll become a CLJS unit testing master.

-That said, at minimum we can verify if our `shoreleave/shoreleave-core "0.3.1-SNAPSHOT"` lib is still working in the context of the `modern-cljs` codebase by first modifying all the others `shoreleave` libs which are directly or indirectly used by the `modern-cljs` project.
+That said, at minimum we can verify that our `shoreleave/shoreleave-core "0.3.1-SNAPSHOT"` lib is still working in the context of the `modern-cljs` codebase by first modifying all the other `shoreleave` libs which are directly or indirectly used by the `modern-cljs` project.

 #### Update the remaining pure CLJS `shoreleave` libs

-Modify the `project.clj` file of each `shoreleave` lib in the same way we already did with the `shoreleave-core` one.
+Modify `project.clj` in each `shoreleave` lib in the same way we already did with `shoreleave-core`.

 ```clj
 ;;; shoreleave-browser project.clj